benabed/clipy/README.md

 	candl_CMBlkl_cosmomc = clipy.clik_candl("/path/to/some/clikfile", cosmomc_names=True)

-#### Initialization time selection
+#### Initialization time options

-`clipy` introduces an [optional initialization time selection](#new initialisation time features) of the likelihood content. `candl` provides a similar possibility adding a `data_selection` option to the initialization call.
+`clipy` introduces an [optional initialization time selection](#New-initialisation-time-features) of the likelihood content. `candl` provides a similar possibility adding a `data_selection` option to the initialization call.
 This option must be either a string (for a single selection order) or a list of strings (for a more complex selection) describing a list of command.
 This is similar to the `crop` option in `clipy`.
 However the [`candl` syntax](https://candl.readthedocs.io/en/latest/tutorial/usage_tips.html#data-selection) for those command is slighlty different.
-When initializing `candl` compatible likelihood object, an initialization time selection of the data content of the likelihood can be made either with the [`clipy` syntax](#new initialisation time features) using the `crop` option, or with the `candl` one, using the `data_selection` option.
+When initializing `candl` compatible likelihood object, an initialization time selection of the data content of the likelihood can be made either with the [`clipy` syntax](#New-initialisation-time-features) using the `crop` option, or with the `candl` one, using the `data_selection` option.
 For example

 	candl_CMBlkl_crop = clipy.clik_candl("/path/to/some/clikfile",
 		data_selection=["EE 100x100 l<500 remove","TE l>1000 remove"])